Residence permit in Latvia

 Conditions on investing in real estate:

-- the total amount of transaction (involving one or several real estates) must be at least EUR 143,000 in large cities or at least EUR 72,000 in other places;
+- the total amount of transaction (involving one or several real estates) must be at least EUR 250,000 in large cities or at least EUR 125,000 in other places (in which case at least two properties must be bought);

 - only non-cash funds may be used for purchasing real estate;